cerebro-data/external-docs/Install.md

 ```

 **CEREBRO_AWS_DEFAULT_REGION**
-This is the region that Cerebro is running in.
+Cerebro will autodetect the region that it is running in.
+This setting
+allows for a region other than the current region to be configured.
 ```shell
 Example:
 export CEREBRO_AWS_DEFAULT_REGION=us-west-2